cyprus327/advent-of-code-24/README.md

 # advent of code 2024
-trying out new languages in advent of code 2024 day 1-4: C#   // not new day 5-9: odin // new
+trying out odin in advent of code 2024, day 1-4 was in C#